Significant Accounting Policies (Policies) |

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments—Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, that replaces the incurred loss impairment methodology in current GAAP.
 The new impairment model requires immediate recognition of estimated credit losses expected to occur for most financial assets and certain other instruments.
 Entities will apply the standard’s provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first effective reporting period.
 The Company adopted the standard effective January 1, 2022 and there was not a material impact on the interim financial statements.

-The Company uses a three-level hierarchy, which prioritizes, within the measurement of fair value, the use of market-based information over entity-specific information for fair value measurement based on the nature of inputs used in the valuation of an asset or liability as of the measurement date.
+Fair Value of Financial Instruments | Fair Value of Financial Instruments The Company uses a three-level hierarchy, which prioritizes, within the measurement of fair value, the use of market-based information over entity-specific information for fair value measurement based on the nature of inputs used in the valuation of an asset or liability as of the measurement date.
 Fair value focuses on an exit price and is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The inputs or methodology used for valuing financial instruments are not necessarily an indication of the risk associated with those financial instruments.

 The three-level hierarchy for fair value measurements is defined as follows:

-Level 1: Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets;
+•Level 1: Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets;

-Level 2: Inputs to the valuation methodology included quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument; and
+•Level 2: Inputs to the valuation methodology included quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument; and

-Level 3: Inputs to the valuation methodology, which are significant to the fair value measurement, are unobservable.
+•Level 3: Inputs to the valuation methodology, which are significant to the fair value measurement, are unobservable.

 An asset or liability’s categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.